-Finding apartments in Michigan for rent might be a challenge but it’s not a hopeless task.
-In fact, if you do your research about 1 bed, 2 beds, 3 beds, 1 baths, 2 baths, or a specific number of bathrooms available.
-The perfect place might be available sooner than you think.
-It’s always a good idea to be prepared and updated, though.
+Finding apartments for rent in Michigan might be a challenge, but it’s certainly not a hopeless task.
+In fact, if you do your research properly, the perfect place might be available sooner than you think.
+With that said, it’s always a good idea to be prepared and updated.

-So, here are some friendly tips on renting an apartment Michigan:
+Here are some friendly tips on renting an apartment in Michigan:

-Most apartment leases, 1 2 beds, 1 3 beds, or 3 beds require a tenant to commit for at least a year to rent in Michigan.
-If that sounds too long, make sure you clarify 1 day that it’s a month-to-month (last updated) lease or a sublet is required.
+Most rental unit leases, no matter if it’s a one bedroom, two bedroom, or three bedroom unit, require a tenant to commit for at least a year to rent in Michigan.
+If that sounds too long, make sure you clarify that the rental unit you are interested in accepts month-to-month tenancies upfront, or maybe subletting could be an option.

-If you’re determined to live alone, be prepared to pay up the price.
-Having a roommate can usually make it cheaper to rent a 2 beds apartment, so think about your budget after you know the price.
+If you’re determined to live alone, prepare your budget accordingly.
+Having a roommate can usually make it more affordable to rent a 2 bedroom apartment, so think about your budget after you know the price.

 The amount of needs you have will determine the level of rent that’s within your budget.
 If you’re not careful, a Michigan apartment could dazzle you into agreeing for a much higher rent than you can afford.

 A wrong decision here can result in renter’s remorse.
 Therefore, you should figure out the amount of square footage that you absolutely need and compare it with the price of the apartment.